E-Shiels/appointments/notes.md

 2. Your models must:

- - Include at least one has many, at least one belongs to, and at least two has many :through relationships
+ - Include at least one has many, at least one belongs to, and at least two has many :through relationships - Yes

 	Doctor has many appointments and has many patients through appointments